robwschlegel/heatwaveR/README.md

 | `rate_onset`           | Onset rate of event \[deg.
 C / day\].                          |
 | `rate_decline`         | Decline rate of event \[deg.
 C / day\].                        |

-`intensity_max_rel_thresh`, `intensity_mean_rel_thresh`, `intensity_var_rel_thresh`, and `intensity_cum_rel_thresh` are as above except relative to the threshold (e.g., 90th percentile) rather than the seasonal climatology.
+`intensity_max_relThresh`, `intensity_mean_relThresh`, `intensity_var_relThresh`, and `intensity_cumulative_relThresh` are as above except relative to the threshold (e.g., 90th percentile) rather than the seasonal climatology.

-`intensity_max_abs`, `intensity_mean_abs`, `intensity_var_abs`, and `intensity_cum_abs` are as above except as absolute magnitudes rather than relative to the seasonal climatology or threshold.
+`intensity_max_abs`, `intensity_mean_abs`, `intensity_var_abs`, and `intensity_cumulative_abs` are as above except as absolute magnitudes rather than relative to the seasonal climatology or threshold.

-`intensity_max_norm` and `intensity_mean_norm` are as above except units are in multiples of threshold exceedances, i.e., a value of 1.5 indicates the event intensity (relative to the climatology) was 1.5 times the value of the threshold (relative to climatology, i.e., threshold - climatology.)

 Note that `rate_onset` and `rate_decline` will return `NA` when the event begins/ends on the first/last day of the time series.
 This may be particularly evident when the function is applied to large gridded data sets.
-Although the other metrics do not contain any errors and provide sensible values, please take this into account in its interpretation.
+Although the other metrics do not contain any errors and provide sensible values, please take this into account in the interpretation of the output.

 Examples of detection and graphing
 ----------------------------------